 Hempcrete is a natural building material.
-It is breathable and has excellent thermal qualities in construction.
+It is breathable and has excellent thermal qualities in construction applications.

-This is a Hempcrete fill used in the construction process.
+The image below shows a Hempcrete fill used in the construction process:

 Like other plant products, hemp absorbs CO2 from the atmosphere as it grows, retaining the carbon and releasing the oxygen.
 Theoretically 165 kg of carbon (or 363 pounds) can be absorbed and locked up by 1 m3(or 264 Pounds) of hempcrete wall during manufacture.
 Keep in mind, like most things related to heating and air and insulation, it’s in BTU’s or British Thermal Units.

-1. Hemp stops the Carbon Emissions in your Home
+1. Hemp Stops Carbon Emissions In Your Home

-2. It’s Safer for Those With Environmental Allergies or Sensitivities
+2. Hemp Is Safer For Those With Environmental Allergies Or Sensitivities

 3. Hempcrete Breathes Well